enasequence/read_docs/submit/fileprep/assembly.rst

 Please read on for information on the content of the chromosome list file columns

 - OBJECT_NAME (first column): The unique sequence name.
 - CHROMOSOME_NAME (second column): The chromosome name.
-The value will appear as the /chromosome, /plasmid or /segment qualifiers in the EMBL-Bank flat files.
+The value will appear as the /chromosome, /plasmid or /segment qualifier in the EMBL-Bank flat files.
+Names must:

+   - match the pattern: ^[A-Za-z0-9][A-Za-z0-9_#-.]*$
+   - be shorter than 33 characters
+   - be unique within an assembly
+   - not contain any of the following as part of their name (case insensitive):

+      - ‘chr’
+      - ‘chrm’
+      - ‘chrom’
+      - ‘chromosome’
+      - ‘linkage group’
+      - ‘linkage-group’
+      - ‘linkage_group’
+      - ‘plasmid’

 - CHROMOSOME_TYPE (third column): Allowed values:

    1. chromosome
    2. plasmid
    3. linkage_group
    4. monopartite
    5. segmented
    6. multipartite

 - TOPOLOGY (CHROMOSOME_TYPE modifier):

     - Topology can be specified as a modifier to the chromosome type
     - Options are 'linear' or 'circular', default is linear
     - Must not conflict with any value specified in flat file
  - Contigs, scaffolds and transcriptome sequences are always linear: entering 'circular' here will be overriden

 - CHROMOSOME_LOCATION (optional fourth column): By default eukaryotic chromosomes will be assumed to reside in the nucleus and prokaryotic chromosomes and plasmids in the cytoplasm.
 Allowed values:
     - Macronuclear